dzbeck/multiscanner/docs/install.rst

 Parameter             Description
 ====================  =============================
 **ruledir**           The directory to look for rule files in.
-**fileextensions**    A python array of all valid rule file extensions.
+**fileextensions**    A Python array of all valid rule file extensions.
 Files not ending in one of these will be ignored.
-**ignore-tags**       A python array of yara rule tags that will not be included in the report.
+**ignore-tags**       A Python array of yara rule tags that will not be included in the report.
 ====================  =============================

 Standalone Docker Installation